ChenLyu01/Research-Project-2/README.md

 ```

 This link [Research Project Two Demo](http://www.06-90.com/projects/p2/index.html).
-In this engine, the response of events is very **simple**.
-Only this **setInteractive**, You can think this way, it turns a static picture into an activated button.
-In other words, it can be operated by keyboard and mouse. **input.enabled** is the switch of one of its events.
+In this game engine, I have to say that the events are very **simple**.
+Only the **setInteractive**, You can think this way, it turns a static picture into an activated button.
+In other words, the image can be operated by keyboard or mouse.
+Besides that the key **input.enabled** could be considered to be the switch of one of its Interactive events.